Rome-1/WeaveHacks25/README.md

 The future of search is agentic.
 Browser and computer use agents are already here.
 But will they click on your site?
 In other words, what's clickbait for Agents?

 ## What it does
 LLMBait is a revolutionary tool that simulates how AI agents interact with search results.
-Unlike traditional SEO tools that just analyze keywords, we run your experiments on agentic protocols on top of your content.
+Unlike traditional SEO tools that just analyze keywords, I run your experiments on agentic protocols on top of your content.

-**Critically**: we aren't just asking agents which search result wins.
-We're running browser agents and following what they do.
+**Critically**: I am not just asking agents which search result wins.
+I'm running browser agents and following what they do.

-Our platform allows content owners to:
+My platform (well, chatbot MVP) allows content owners to:
 - Test how AI agents perceive their search result titles and meta descriptions
 - Inject custom search results into Google searches to see if agents would click on them
 - Optimize content specifically for AI agent interactions, not just human users
 - Monitor agent behavior in real-time using browser automation (locally, production coming soon)

-## How we built it
+## How I built it
-- **Google Cloud ADK**: Powers our intelligent agents with state-of-the-art AI models
+- **Google Cloud ADK**: Powers my intelligent agents with state-of-the-art AI models
+- **Google Cloud Run Service**: Hosting
 - **Weave**: Provides comprehensive monitoring and analytics for agent behavior
 - **BrowserBase / Stagehand**: Core browser automation functionality that simulates real agent interactions

 The system combines TypeScript backend for browser automation with Python agents for intelligent decision-making, creating a seamless bridge between AI agents and web content testing.

-## Challenges we ran into
+## Challenges I ran into
-- Integrating multiple AI agent frameworks (Google ADK, Stagehand) into a cohesive system
+- Integrating multiple AI agent frameworks (Google ADK, Stagehand) into a cohesive system, especially with async across Typescript and Python jointly
 - Ensuring realistic agent behavior that mirrors actual AI assistant interactions (injection scripts will have more features soon!)
 - Balancing speed and accuracy in agent decision-making processes (plans to offload to Fly.io for rapid concurrent runs)
 - Managing concurrent browser sessions for parallel agent testing (work in progress)